Gawirrin Gumana

-Gawirrin Gumana (1935–2016) was an important cultural leader of the Yolngu people and an Aboriginal Australian bark painter known for his use of rarrk.
+Gawirrin Gumana (c.
+1935 – 18 November 2016) was an important cultural leader of the Yolngu people and an Aboriginal Australian bark painter known for his use of rarrk.
+He was also an advocate for the rights of Indigenous Australians in Arnhem Land.

-Biography
+Early life

-Gawirrin Gumana, also known as Gawurin, Gouarin, Gawarrin, Gawirrin, Garwirin, Gawerin, and Joe, was born in North Eastern Arnhem Land c.
-1935 with a Yirritja moiety, where he was an Indigenous Australian artist, cultural leader, and advocate for the rights of Indigenous Australians in Arnhem Land.
+Gawirrin Gumana, also known as Gawurin, Gouarin, Gawarrin, Gawirrin, Garwirin, Gawerin, and Joe, was born in North Eastern Arnhem Land, Northern Territory, around 1935 in the Yirritja moiety.

-Gawirrin was the eldest son of the Dhalwangu Clan leader Birrikitji.
-As a child, Gawirrin used to travel Arhnem Land, going to different areas, including Groote Eylandt, by canoe.
-It was on one of these journeys, Garwirrin noted to writer Nicholas Rothwell, that his father discovered dead bodies of their fellow clan mates from a dispute over a sacred waterhole with a white overlanding party.
+Gawirrin was the eldest son of the Dhalwangu clan leader Birrikitji.
+As a child, Gawirrin used to travel Arnhem Land, going to different areas, including Groote Eylandt, by canoe.
+It was on one of these journeys, Garwirrin noted to writer Nicolas Rothwell, that his father discovered dead bodies of their fellow clan mates from a dispute over a sacred waterhole with a white overlanding party.
 His father buried the remains and held a funeral at Blue Mud Bay for the remaining bones, but this experience remained with Gawirrin and helped lead to his political activism.